jina-ai/jina/.github/2.0/cookbooks/Flow.md

 `p1`, `p2`, `p3` now subscribe to `Gateway` and conduct their work in parallel.
 The last `.needs()` blocks all Executors until they finish their work.

-`.needs()` is a syntax sugar and roughly equal to
+`.needs()` is syntax sugar and roughly equal to:

 ```python
 .add(needs=['p1', 'p2', 'p3'])
 ```

-`.needs_all()` is a syntax sugar and roughly equal to
+`.needs_all()` is syntax sugar and roughly equal to:

 ```python
 .add(needs=[all_orphan_executors_so_far])
 ```

-"Orphan" executors have no connected executors to their outputs.
+"Orphan" Executors have no connected Executors to their outputs.
 The above code snippet can be also written as:

 ```python
 from jina import Flow